aspnet/Blazor.Docs/docs/routing.md

 | `long`     | `{ticks:long}`    | `123456789`, `-123456789`                                                        | Yes                              |

 > [!WARNING]
 > Route constraints that verify the URL and are converted to a CLR type (such as `int` or `DateTime`) always use the invariant culture.
 These constraints assume that the URL is non-localizable.
-The framework-provided route constraints don't modify the values stored in route values.
-All route values parsed from the URL are stored as strings.
-For example, the `float` constraint attempts to convert the route value to a float, but the converted value is used only to verify that it can be converted to a float.

 ## NavLink component